sedelmeyer/personal-website/index.md

 ## About this site

-This site providrd an opportunity for me to write about the things that matter to me and to my work.
-Therfore, as this site grows, you'll likely find plenty of writing about statistical learning, bayesian methods, bicycles, and education.
+I spend a lot of time writing code, doing statistics, thinking about bicycles, and being particular about how to use data to answer important questions and communicate findings to a general audience.
+This site provides an opportunity for me to write about these and other things that matter to me and to my work.
+Therefore, as this site grows, you'll likely find plenty of writing about statistical learning, bayesian methods, and bicycles.